Mysterious Manhattan Apartment Reportedly Lies At The Center Of Jeffrey Epstein’s Sex-Trafficking Ring

 The New Yorker reports that a former female student of Dershowitz’s recalled him speaking about his unusual beliefs in class.

-“He said, ‘Prostitutes know what they’re doing—they should be prosecuted,” she said.
-“But you shouldn’t ruin the john’s life over that.’
+“He said, ‘Prostitutes know what they’re doing—they should be prosecuted,'” she said. “‘But you shouldn’t ruin the john’s life over that.’
 If I had raised my hand to challenge that, I would have been singling myself out as—God forbid—a feminist.”